BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_1_Verifying_Your_Bitcoin_Setup.md

 EOF
 ```

 > **WARNING:** The btcblock alias will not work correctly if you try to place it in your .bash_profile by hand, rather than using the "cat" command as suggested.
-If you want to enter it by hand, you need to adjust the number of backslashes (usually from three each to one each), so make sure you know what you're doing if you aren't entering the commands exactly as shown.
+If you want to enter it by hand, you need to adjust the number of backslashes (usually from three each to one each), so make sure you know what you're doing if you aren't entering the commands exactly as suggested.

 Note that these aliases includes shortcuts for running `bitcoin-cli`, for running `bitcoind`, and for going to the Bitcoin directory.
 These aliases are mainly meant to make your life easier.
 We suggest you create other aliases to ease your use of frequent commands (and arguments) and to minimize errors.
 Aliases of this sort can even more useful if you have a complex setup where you regularly run commands associated with Mainnet, with Testnet, _and_ with Regtest, as explained further below.